qlu-lab/POP-TOOLS/README.md

 pip install -r requirements.txt
 ```

-Please see the [TL;DR](https://github.com/qlu-lab/POP-TOOLS/wiki/1.-POP%E2%80%90GWAS#tldr) to conduct `POP-GWAS`
+Please see the [TL;DR](https://github.com/qlu-lab/POP-TOOLS/wiki/1.-POP%E2%80%90GWAS#tldr) ML-assisted GWAS using `POP-GWAS`

+Please see the [TL;DR](https://github.com/qlu-lab/POP-TOOLS/wiki/2.-POP%E2%80%90GWAS-for-Rare%E2%80%90Variant-Association-Analysis#tldr) for Rare-Variant Association Analysis (single-variant and gene-level burden test) using `POP-GWAS`.

-Please see the [wiki](https://github.com/qlu-lab/POP-TOOLS/wiki) for tutorials describing the basic function and along with detailed manual of `POP-TOOLS`.
+Please see the [wiki](https://github.com/qlu-lab/POP-TOOLS/wiki) for tutorials describing the basic function along with a detailed manual of `POP-TOOLS`.

 Please see the [FAQ](https://github.com/qlu-lab/POP-TOOLS/wiki/FAQ) for frequently asked questions related to `POP-TOOLS`.